Wilsonmak123/wesearchcovid/README.md

 # What is wesearchcovid

 wesearchcovid is a closed-domain Question Answering System focusing on COVID-19 problem.
 It retrieved the papers from the White House and a coalition of leading research groups.
 The objective is to return answer from the text of paper.
 NLP techniques have been applied in this project such as Tokenization, POS tagging and NER.
+For the training model part, DistilBert have been used to train the user train query and the text from paper.